 where q is mean overtopping rate, H is a characteristic wave height, Z_c is the freeboard measured as the height from the SWEL to the shore barrier crest elevation, and empirically derived coefficients a and b depend on different coastal structures (i.e., dikes, rubble mounds, revetments, seawalls, etc.) with distinct features (i.e., parapets, toe protection, berms, etc.).
-A complete description of methods for overtopping calculations can be found in the EurOtop Manual (EurOtop, 2016).
+A complete description of methods for overtopping calculations can be found in the EurOtop Manual (EurOtop, 2018).
 The manual also provides methods for computing runup in special scenarios, such as shallow and very shallow foreshores and very steep to vertical walls.
 The EurOtop Manual equations include contributions from 'green water' and 'splash' overtopping but neglect spray overtopping.

-3.0 Runup and Overtopping Modeling
+3. Runup and Overtopping Modeling

 This section provides a discussion of various factors to be considered when determining runup and overtopping for different physical properties and wave characteristics for the most commonly used methods in effective FIS to date (Table 1).
-It is acknowledged that more advanced modeling approaches may exist (i.e., unly developed 8-1) Boussness nodes) that eliminate the need to conduct 1-D wave analyses.
-If alternative models are applied, the Mapping Partner must provide documentation that the modeling approach meets or exceeds FEMA's current standards for the Control of the mapping which are documented in the NFIP's regulations 44 CFR 65.6(a)(6).
+It is acknowledged that more advanced modeling approaches may exist that eliminate the need to conduct 1-D wave analyses.
+If alternative models are applied, the Mapping Partner must provide documentation that the modeling approach meets or exceeds FEMA's current standards for flood risk analysis and mapping, which are documented in the NFIP's regulations 44 CFR 65.6(a)(6).
 This document provides guidance on modeling overtopping and runup using 1-D transect analysis as this is the approach taken in all FISs to date and is most accessible to Mapping Partners.

-3.1 Statistical Consideration
+3.1.
+Statistical Consideration

-As stated in FEMA's Coastal General Study Considerations (FEMA, 2017), the primary goal of a FIS is to determine the frequency of recurrence of flood elevations throughout the study area, and to establish the 10 percent-, 4 percent-, 2 percent-, 1 percent-, and 0.2-percent-annual-chance-flood elevations in a study area.
+As stated in Guidance Document No. 2: Guidance for Flood Risk Analysis and Mapping: Coastal General Study Considerations, the primary goal of a FIS is to determine the frequency of recurrence of flood elevations throughout the study area, and to establish the 10-percent-, 4-percent-, 2-percent-, 1percent-, and 0.2-percent-annual-chance flood elevations in a study area.
 Prior to performing a runup and overtopping analysis, the Mapping Partner should determine whether an event selection method or response-based approach will be used, each of which require specific statistical analyses to determine the flood elevations.

-As described in FEMA's Coastal General Study Considerations (FEMA, 2017), the event selection method involves analysis of a single event (or a small number of events), which requires a statistical analysis of the forcing conditions for all storm events prior to runup analysis.
-Essentially, the event-selection method establishes which forcing combinations (wave height, wave period, SWELs) and, possibly, eroded state of the nearshore profile will produce the 1 percent-annual-chance runup.
-This forcing combination is used to compute a single runup height equal to the 1 percent-annual-chance runup.
+As described in Guidance for Flood Risk Analysis and Mapping: Coastal General Study Considerations, the event selection method involves analysis of a single event (or a small number of events), which requires a statistical analysis of the forcing conditions for all storm events prior to runup analysis.
+Essentially, the event-selection method establishes which forcing combinations (wave height, wave period, SWELs) and, possibly, eroded state of the nearshore profile will produce the 1-percent-annual-chance runup.
+This forcing combination is used to compute a single runup height equal to the 1-percent-annual-chance runup.
 On the other hand, the response-based method requires statistical analysis directly on the computed runup for the duration of modeled storm events.
-Statistical methods used on the forcing conditions for the event selection method or directly on the runup elevations for the response-based method are described in FEMA's Coastal Flood Frequency and Extreme Value Analysis (FEMA, 2016b).
+Statistical methods used on the forcing conditions for the event selection method or directly on the runup elevations for the response-based method are described in Guidance Document No. 76: Guidance for Flood Risk Analysis and Mapping: Coastal Flood Frequency and Extreme Value Analysis.